abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Reflexivity](reflexivity.svg)

-So it's official - preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using (through the inclusion order) and sets and functions form a category in their own right).
+So it's official - preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions (the inclusion order) and sets and functions form a category in their own right).

 And since partial orders and total orders are preorders too (as they obey those two laws), they are categories as well.